ckeditor/ckeditor4/tests/plugins/button/manual/labelhc.md

 **Note**: This test force High Constrast Mode

-1. Examine toolbar buttons.
+1. Examine the toolbar buttons.

 **Expected** There should be space between button name and keyboard shortcut.

-**Unexpected** Shortcut description is glued to button name.
+**Unexpected** Shortcut description fallowed button name without space.